 - Patience: You can’t rush a professional fleet wrap.
 The quickest turnaround for a single vehicle will mean a full day’s wrapping.

-- Multi-Staged: Aside from wrapping the body of your car, individual installation steps occur for windows, roofs and vehicle curves.
-Applying wrap to windows alone requires handling graphics on a perforated window film more delicate than the regular graphics vinyl.
+- Multi-staged: Aside from wrapping the body of your car, individual installation steps occur for windows, roofs and vehicle curves.
+Applying a wrap to windows alone requires handling graphics on a perforated window film more delicate than the regular graphics vinyl.

 A wrapping studio should aid in the successful installation of your fleet wraps and graphics as much as you require.
 Communicate both your design and installation expectations early on to ensure you’re getting your needs met.